apache/incubator-pegasus-website/_community/proposal.md

 failover time because of single point of RegionServer and recovery overhead of splitting and replaying the HLog files.

-Pegasus arms to fill the gap between [Redis](https://redis.io/) and HBase.
+Pegasus aims to fill the gap between [Redis](https://redis.io/) and HBase.
 As the former is in-memory, low latency, but does not provide a strong-consistency guarantee.
 And unlike the latter, Pegasus server is entirely written in C++ and its read-write path relies merely on the local filesystem.